awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 ## Secrets Manager secrets<a name="dynamic-references-secretsmanager"></a>

 Use the `secretsmanager` dynamic reference to retrieve entire secrets or secret values that are stored in AWS Secrets Manager for use in your templates\. *Secrets* can be database credentials, passwords, third\-party API keys, and even arbitrary text\.
 Using Secrets Manager, you can store and control access to these secrets centrally\.
 Secrets Manager enables you to replace hardcoded credentials in your code \(including passwords\), with an API call to Secrets Manager to retrieve the secret programmatically\.
-For more information, see see [What Is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+For more information, see see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

 ### Important considerations when using dynamic parameters for Secrets Manager secrets<a name="dynamic-references-secretsmanager-considerations"></a>